bytedance/TiktokBusinessPlugin/README.md

    - identify the shop
    - the fields which facilitates the creation of Tiktok's adv account and business center on the `setup page`
-   - When the user clicks **Finish Setup** on the setup page, for some external merchants, Tiktok needs to launch an oauth flow to pass the access token to the external platform, the field `state` will be carried along to the final callback url.
+   - When the user clicks **Finish Setup** on the setup page, for some external merchants, Tiktok needs to launch an oauth flow to pass the authCode to the external platform, the field `state` will be carried along to the final callback url.

 4. The `external_data` should be generated with a `KEY` codetermined by the external merchant and Tiktok's server so as to ensure this data is neither falsified nor tampered with.